-With rapid urbanisation, the country is facing massive waste management challenge.
-Over 377 million urban people live in 7,935 towns and cities and generate 62 million tonnes of municipal solid waste per annum, according to eco publication, Down to Earth.
-Only 43 million tonnes (MT) of the waste is collected, 11.9 MT is treated and 31 MT is dumped in landfill sites.
+Thanks to high-speed urbanisation, India is facing a massive waste management challenge.
+Over 377 million urban people live in 7,935 towns and cities and generate 62 million tonnes of municipal solid waste per annum, according to the online publication Down to Earth.

 Good for the pickers

 Segregation protects health.
 When waste pickers put their hands into the waste to clean it up, it results in cuts that further lead to infections, resulting in deterioration of a waste picker’s health.
 It becomes our responsibility to help these waste pickers by carefully segregating the waste that is generated in our homes.